Deltares/ra2ce/README.md

 **3. Multi-link Disruption (2): Calculate the disruption for an Origin/Destination matrix** When origin and destination files are provided

 When infrastructure usage data are available it is also possible to calculate the losses.
-THe user should provide these data in the excel file: <NAME excel fie>
+The user should provide these data in the excel file: <NAME excel fie>

 ## Damages - to be implemented
+**vulnerability curves**
+The user will need to identify the vulnerability curves for the hazard intensity and damage based on the following table: .xlsx

 ## Risk prioritization - to be implemented
 # Installation

-# Pre-processing of data
-The data should be provided in the file format as mentioned in

 # User input
 THe user needs to fill out the document to_fill_in.xlsx and has to choose for several options.
 See overview of options below.

+# Pre-processing of data
+The data should be provided in the file format as mentioned in the input table.